Why Trust OMD?

 University of Southern California (USC) Marshall

-USC’s online MBA is a highly ranked program that blends months of online coursework with one intensive week on campus.
-The curriculum is integrated across business disciplines, aiming to prepare experienced professionals for rapid career advancement.
+USC’s online MBA is highly ranked and combines months of online coursework with one intensive week on campus.
+The program is known for its integrated curriculum and focus on preparing experienced professionals for rapid career advancement.

 Duration: 21 months